robinjsu/CS585-Public-Key-Encryption/README.md

 **For decryption mode**: input is the ciphertext file, 'ctext.txt', where each pair of ciphertext, (C1,C2), is written to a separate line; output of plaintext is written to stdout, as well as a file named 'ptext-out.txt'.

+## List of Files
+public_key.py: main file to execute the public key crypto system constant.py: file containing constant values used throughout the program utils.py: utility functions primarily for file input/output encryption.py: implementation of encryption and decryption algorithms keygen.py: implementation of public and private key generation prime_test.py: implementation of the Miller-Rabin primality test ptext.txt: plaintext to be encrypted

 ## Running the Program

 Key Generation: